AINeurosurgery/Microsuturing-Image-AI/readMe.md

 ### Training

-* Download the dataset from the link given in the paper
+* Download the dataset from the link given in the paper (https://drive.google.com/drive/folders/1Nvnt_S_vRsv0fTH1JoCraGcO_UZp8ZjG)

+* Download the pre-trained weights (.pth files) for Res2Net using the following link: (https://drive.google.com/drive/folders/1zdZumgp-Ga65pa-8jjLTyUh-tKDhDaKu)

 * Run the program "preprocess.py", after making all the required changes as per comments to process the dataset